justiss4all/justiss4all.github.io/index.md

 >
 > Hi \{\{FirstName\}\},
 >
 > I just left you a message regarding some insights I have that may help you optimize 3 - 15% of your marketing spend.
-With > marketing spending nearly 11% of their total corporate revenue, any small adjustments could have a significant impact for \{\{company\}\}.
+> With marketing departments spending nearly 11% of their total corporate revenue, any small adjustments could have a significant impact for \{\{company\}\}.
 >
 >Let’s schedule a quick 10-minute call so I can share this details with you.
 >